Clemyxy/Bezier-Curves-and-Patches/README.md

 ## Getting Started

-Project made using gkit (french documentation abd how to install found [here](https://perso.univ-lyon1.fr/jean-claude.iehl/Public/educ/M1IMAGE/html/index.html)).
+Project made using gkit (french documentation and how to install found [here](https://perso.univ-lyon1.fr/jean-claude.iehl/Public/educ/M1IMAGE/html/index.html)).

 ### How to Compile